Azerbaijan from the point of view of foreigners and the media

 The article I met at www.theculturetrip.com reads:

-www.daniellaattinella.com - Daniella Attinella is a freelance designer from Minnesota, United States of America currently living in Azerbaijan.
-She has written a fascinating and informative article with facts about Azerbaijan based on her experiences and observations after she started living in Azerbaijan.
-We learn the views of not only the travelers but also those who have lived here for years, from the article.
+www.daniellaattinella.com - Daniella Attinella is a freelance designer from Minnesota, the United States of America currently living in Azerbaijan.
+She has written a fascinating and informative article with interesting facts about Azerbaijan based on her experiences and observations after she started living in Azerbaijan.
+We learn the views of not only the travellers but also those who have lived here for years, from the article.